The Challenge Of Defining Plagiarism

 10. RE-TWEET – includes proper citation but relies too heavily on the text’s original wording and/or structure.

 The consequences of such acts can vary from a simple correction, a public retraction and correction (if your work is published), or more serious legal consequences depending on the plagiarism policies of your academic institution.
-The ramifications of this misconduct can be avoided by using plagiarism checker.
+The ramifications of this misconduct can be avoided by using plagiarism detection tools.

 Determination of Intent

 The challenge of defining plagiarism lies not in recognizing that the work has been presented without appropriate citation, but in determining the extent to which that failure was deliberate or not.
 Plagiarism.org’s ranking according to severity accurately captures the different levels of intent.
-A one hundred percent match score from any text-matching software provides solid evidence that the writer knew what he or she was doing in submitting a paper that is someone else’s work.
+A one hundred percent match score from any text-matching software provides solid evidence that the plagiarism was deliberate.
 However, should the desperation or laziness of a #1 word-for-word cut-and-paste carry more or less of a penalty than, say, a #6 Hybrid, where the writer may well have deliberately attempted to bury some plagiarized material into a paper with some perfectly cited sources in order to throw readers off the scent?
 In either case, the text-matching software will probably catch them, but is there a significant difference of intent?

 Unintentional Plagiarism

 However, the waters get a little murkier when an argument can be made for unintentional plagiarism: incorrect citation, incorrect placement of quotation marks, and failing to cite a sentence or two based on a misunderstanding of fair use, are all examples of plagiarism, but do not carry the same implication of intent.
-A researcher submitting a paper to a journal that requires a different style manual than the researcher has used in the past, is likely to make numerous errors in the submission and get flagged for plagiarism.
-Should that researcher have used the services of a proofreader who was familiar with the required style guide?
-Yes, but does the fact that he or she didn’t automatically make him or her guilty of plagiarism?
+A researcher submitting a paper to a journal that requires a different style than the researcher has used in the past, is likely to make numerous errors in the submission and get flagged for plagiarism.
+Should that researcher have used proofreading services with the required style guide?
+Yes, but does the fact that he or she did not automatically make him or her guilty of plagiarism?

 One Size Does Not Fit All